Charitable Trust

 This multi-academy trust project seeks to provide rowing opportunities on state school budgets, serving communities characterised by disadvantage, in a city with little hinterland in rowing.

-HRRCT is funding high-quality coaching sessions for all Year 7, 8 and 9 students (4,500) who experience ergo rowing every week, and 300 who take part in on-water activities.
+HRRCT is funding high-quality coaching sessions for all 5,350 Year 7, 8 and 9 students who experience ergo rowing every week, 300 of whom who take part in on-water activities.

-Students are selected for participation from six secondary schools across Leeds, plus one post-16 college and an alternative provision academy.
+Students are selected for participation from nine secondary schools across Leeds, plus one post-16 college and an alternative provision academy.
 Discover more

 henley rowing club

-HRRCT is pleased to offer support to its local schools who partner with Henley Rowing Club.
-On-water and indoor rowing sessions are provided for pupils who would otherwise not access the sport.
+HRRCT is pleased to offer support to its local schools that partner with Henley Rowing Club.
+On-water and indoor rowing sessions are provided for 170 pupils who would otherwise not access the sport.

 Explore More...